a212075116/BO2--CW-style-health-bars/readme.md

 ## Known limitations

+- **Heavily under-tested**, solo only.
+See *Overview*.
+- The bar follows a **bone anchor**, which needs a head bone to resolve.
+A model with none of the probed tags falls back to the zombie's own origin, so its bar sits lower — the fire zombie and other custom models are the likeliest candidates.
+- Distance-driven sizing means **far-away bars are genuinely small**.
+That is the point (they no longer cover the zombie), but it also makes them hard to read at extreme range.
-- The damage-number anchors are a **shared static-entity pool**: if more than `MaxDmg` numbers are floating at once, the oldest may be "borrowed" by a newer hit and jump.
+- Damage-number anchors are a **shared static-entity pool**: if more than `MaxDmg` numbers are floating at once, the oldest may be "borrowed" by a newer hit and jump.
 Barely noticeable solo / on LAN.
+- The **killing blow has no hit coordinate** in the engine's kill callback (`shitloc` there is a hit-*location name* like `"helmet"`, not a position).
+The number therefore reuses the last non-lethal hit's position when there was one; a pure one-shot kill from full health falls back to the body hit position and then to the zombie's position, so it can be approximate.
 - In multiplayer each player's damage numbers go to their own client dvar, so they're independent per player.
+Bar *visibility*, however, is still computed per player but shares the same zombie set — not stress-tested with 4+ players.
 - The bars are a **client injection (ui_mp)**; if `ui_mp` is cleared or fails to load, the health bars are missing.

 ---